coderabbitai/coderabbit-docs/blog/ai-code-reviews-reclaims-2023-10-05/blog.md

 encounter fresh challenges that render traditional strategies outdated.
-The amount of time spent trying to make sure that teams not only build products fast, but also without breaking too much stuff or introducing security vulnerabilities is significant.
+The amount of time spent trying to make sure that teams not only build products fast, but also without breaking too much stuff or introducing security vulnerabilities, is significant.

-One of the most time-intensive tasks involves conducting code reviews – these crucial checkpoints serve as guardians shielding your codebase from potential chaos.
+One of the most time-intensive tasks involves conducting code reviews – these crucial checkpoints serve as guardians, shielding your codebase from potential chaos.
 Additionally, code reviews are an essential part of [compliance](https://mitratech.com/en_gb/governance-risk-compliance/what-is-enterprise-compliance/);
 which is often a requirement when working in an enterprise.
 Despite their